Middleware

 if (session('user')) {

-// Already logged in, continue to traverse to the onion core
+// Already logged in, request continues toward the onion core

 return $handler($request);